codecov/sourcegraph-codecov/README.md

 You can use the Codecov extension for private repositories on GitHub.com.
 Your code is never sent to Sourcegraph.

-1. Follow the [Codecov extension usage instructions](https://github.com/codecov/sourcegraph-codecov#usage) above to install Sourcegraph for Chrome/Firefox and enable the `Use Sourcegraph extensions` feature flag
+1. Follow the [Codecov extension usage instructions](https://github.com/codecov/sourcegraph-codecov#usage) above to install Sourcegraph for Chrome/Firefox
 2. Go to the command palette on GitHub (added by the Sourcegraph browser extension, see screenshot below) and choose "Codecov: Set API token for private repositories"
 3. Enter your Codecov API token
 4. Visit any file in a GitHub.com private repository that has Codecov coverage data

 ![image](https://user-images.githubusercontent.com/1976/45338265-04a19480-b541-11e8-9b35-517f3bbff530.png)

 Your code is never sent to Sourcegraph.
 The Codecov extension runs on the client side in a Web Worker and communicates with Codecov directly to retrieve code coverage data.
-The Codecov API token is saved in your Chrome/Firefox profile and is not sent to Sourcegraph.

 ### On Sourcegraph.com